kicaj/file/README.md

 ## Requirements

-It is developed for CakePHP 3.x.
+It is developed for CakePHP 4.x.

-If would like using in Cake 2.x check branch named `2.x`, but it is no longer supported.

 ## Installation